kichikuou/xsystem4-android/README.md

 ## Known Bugs
 This is in very early stage of development and has many limitations and bugs.

-- Audio data in Ogg/Vorbis format cannot be played.
 - There is no way to emulate the right mouse button.